NREL/reV/examples/running_with_hsds/README.rst

     hs_password =
     hs_api_key = {YOUR_API_KEY_HERE}

-*The example API key here is for demonstration and is rate-limited per IP.
-To get your own API key, visit https://developer.nrel.gov/signup/*
+To get your own API key, visit https://developer.nrel.gov/signup/

-*Please note that our HSDS service is for demonstration purposes only, if you would like to use HSDS for production runs of reV please setup your own
+Please note that our HSDS service is for demonstration purposes only.
+The API in the example above is hosted on an NREL server and will have limits on the amount of data you can access via HSDS.
+It is common to get an error: ``OSError: Error retrieving data: None errors`` if you attempt to access too much data or if the server is busy.
+Here are two references for scaling reV using HSDS and AWS:

-service: https://github.com/HDFGroup/hsds and point it to our public HSDS
+#. `Setup your own HSDS server on your personal computer<https://nrel.github.io/rex/misc/examples.hsds.html#>`_
-bucket: s3://nrel-pds-hsds*
+#. `Run reV on the AWS Parallel Cluster Infrastructure<https://nrel.github.io/reV/misc/examples.aws_pcluster.html>`_

 Using HSDS with reV
 -------------------